Post-Regularization Confidence Bands for Ordinary Differential Equations: ODE Inference

+which follows the asymptotic distribution $\Hbb_n(t_0)$ under the null hypothesis.
+In practice, we apply this test to a set of grid points $t_0 \in \Tcal$, and we reject the null that $x_k(t)$ has no regulatory effect on $x_j(t)$, if any single test rejects the null at a given $t_0$.

-The confidence band \eqref{eqn:debiasedcb} is for the inference of the regulatory effect of $x_k(t)$ on $x_j(t)$ for a given pair $(j, k)$.
-We can easily couple it with existing multiple testing procedure for \emph{all} pairs of $(j, k)$ to recover the entire regulatory system, e.g., the Benjamini–Hochberg procedure, while controlling the false discovery rate \citep{benjamini1995controlling}.
+Moreover, the confidence band \eqref{eqn:debiasedcb} is for the inference of the regulatory effect of $x_k(t)$ on $x_j(t)$ for a given pair $(j, k)$.
+We can easily couple it with existing multiple testing procedure for \emph{all} pairs of $(j, k)$ to recover the entire regulatory system, e.g., the Benjamini–Hochberg procedure, while controlling the FDR \citep{benjamini1995controlling}.

-\subsection{Extension to multiple experiments}
+\subsection{Extension to Multiple Experiments}

 The localized kernel learning method we have developed so far focuses on a single experiment.
 Meanwhile, it can be easily generalized to incorporate multiple experiments.
 Specifically, let $\big\{ y_{ij}^{(s)};i=1,\ldots,n, j=1,\ldots,p, s=1,\ldots,S \big\}$ denote the observed data from $n$ subjects for $p$ variables under $S$ experiments, with unknown initial conditions $x^{(s)}(0) \in \Rbb^p, s=1,\ldots,S$.
-Then we modify the localized kernel learning in \eqref{eqn:DKL}, by seeking $\widehat{H}_j\in\Hcal$ and $\widehat{\alpha}_{jk, t_0}\in\Rbb$ that minimize
+Then we modify the localized kernel learning in \eqref{eqn:DKL}, by seeking $\widehat{H}_{jk}\in\Hcal$ and $\widehat{\alpha}_{jk, t_0}\in\Rbb$ that minimize

 where $\widehat{x}^{(s)}(t) = (\widehat{x}^{(s)}_1(t), \ldots, \widehat{x}^{(s)}_p(t))^\top$ is the smoothing spline estimate obtained by,

 The de-biased estimator in \eqref{eqn:debiasedestimator} becomes,